ucsd-cse12-sp24/ucsd-cse12-sp24.github.io/syllabus.md

     students outside of this offering of the class.
 All the code that is handed in should be developed by you or someone in the class.
   - Using Copilot or ChatGPT is not forbidden, but highly discouraged.
-These are great tools for experience programmers, but not very good for learning the material we are trying to teach in this course.
+These are great tools for experienced programmers, but not very good for learning the material we are trying to teach in this course.
   - You are responsible for _understanding_ all the code you have written.
     All of the programming problems on the PAs may show up on exams, where